Syriac Orthodox Church: 17th century

 By the early 1660s, 75% of the 5,000 Syriac Orthodox people of Aleppo had converted to Catholicism after the arrival of mendicant missionaries.
-The Catholic missionaries sought to install a Catholic patriarch among the Jacobites and consecrated Andrew Akhijan as the patriarch of the newly founded Syriac Catholic Church.
-The Propaganda Fide and foreign diplomats pushed for Akhijan to be recognized as the Jacobite patriarch.
+The Catholic missionaries sought to install a Catholic patriarch among the Jacobites and consecrated Andrew Akijan as the patriarch of the newly founded Syriac Catholic Church.
+The Propaganda Fide and foreign diplomats pushed for Akijan to be recognized as the Jacobite patriarch.
 The Porte consented and warned the Syriac Orthodox that they would be considered enemies if they refused to recognize him.
 Despite warnings and gifts to priests, frequent conflicts and violent disputes continued between the Catholic and Orthodox Syriacs.

 In 1662, the vacant Syriac Patriarchate aligned with the Catholic Church, but after Gregory Peter VI's death in 1702, the Catholic patriarchal line temporarily lapsed.
 It resumed in 1782 with Michael III Jarweh, leading to the formal establishment of the Syriac Catholic Church, while the non-Catholic faction maintained its separate patriarchate.

 Around 1665, many Saint Thomas Christians of Kerala, India, committed themselves in allegiance to the Syriac Orthodox Church, which established the Malankara Syrian Church.
-The Malankara Church consolidated under Mar Thoma I welcomed Gregorios Abdal Jaleel, who regularised the canonical ordination of Mar Thoma I as a native, democratically elected bishop of the Malabar Syrian Christians.
+The Malankara Church, consolidated under Mar Thoma I, welcomed Gregorios Abdal Jaleel, who regularized the canonical ordination of Mar Thoma I as a native, democratically elected bishop of the Malabar Syriac Christians.

-Early 19th-mid 20th centuries
+Early 19th – mid-20th centuries

 In 1836, the reformation faction of the Saint Thomas Christians in India split from the Syriac Orthodox Church and formed the Mar Thoma Syrian Church.
 During this period, the positions of patriarch of Tur Abdin and maphrian (the latter revived in the 1960s) had come to an end following different synods.